 To prepare for surgery and recovery, you’ll work with a health care team:

 Your physical therapist (PT) will design a movement program to build strength and aid recovery.

 Your occupational therapist (OT) will teach you how to make daily activities safer and easier.

 Your orthopaedic surgeon will perform the surgery and manage your overall treatment.

 Your nurse or case manager will coordinate your care.

 When it comes to preparing for recovery, much of the work is up to you.
-So make time each day for the exercises your healthcare provider gives you.
+Make time each day for the exercises your health care provider gives you.
 Always follow your physical therapist’s or surgeon’s instructions.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR